 As a result of this, we predict that we will see SVODs like Netflix continuing to grow their overall share of the kids and family market, with our research indicating that they already make up a quarter of all kid viewing.
 Within this space, key platforms Disney+ and Netflix are currently able to co-exist, complementing each other on these content needs; however, there is a question about whether households will become overwhelmed by subscriptions and need to reduce household expenses.
 In this scenario, only the strongest will survive, and Netflix has the benefit of time on its side!

 Maxine Fox is managing director at Giraffe Insights.

-The “Kids & the Screen: Changing the Channel” study provides a complete viewing picture for kids ages two to 12, and has been running for more than TK years, recording more than 90,000 viewing occasions.
+The “Kids & the Screen: Changing the Channel” study provides a complete viewing picture for kids ages two to 12, recording more than 90,000 viewing occasions.
 Giraffe speaks to 4,000 kids each spring and fall, capturing weekday, weekend, holiday and term-time viewing.
 As part of the “Little Voices: Big Impact” report, Giraffe also surveys 550 kids ages two to 12 and their parents monthly (3,300 kids and parents each year).
 This provides regular insight into the world of kids, and an understanding of parents’ purchasing behavior.

 Photo by Alexander Dummer on Unsplash